College of Liberal Arts & Social Sciences > Academics > Anthropology > Undergraduate > Anthropology (BA) > Major Requirements

 COMMUNITY-BASED APPLIED PRACTICE

-Experiential Learning and Senior Capstone
+Experiential Learning and Capstone

 Open Electives